DamonCharlesRoberts/macropid_vote_choice/readme.md

 </p>

 ---

-Analysis of interruptions of nominees for federal judiciary positions.
+Analysis of the predictive capacity of macro-partisanship for vote choice relative to other features
 ## Academic project

-# Code
+# Files
+code/clean_cumulative_file.R: Cleans the ANES cumulative file code/cleaning_2006_cces.R: Cleans the 2006 CCES code/cleaning_2010_cces.R: Cleans the 2010 CCES
+code/cleaning_2018_pilot.R: Cleans the 2018 ANES Pilot study code/combined_data.R: Merge together all of the cleaned datasets code/primary_analysis.R: Performs the data analysis for the project